jonidelv/card-creator/README.md

 # card-creator
-Material Design cards generator by a data form.
+Material cards generator by a data form.

-Card-creator **tdont use jQuery** and the menus are only css.
+Card-creator use vanilla JS and the menus are only css.

 ## Create a new Card##
 <img src="http://delvallejonatan.com/cardcreator/img/1.png" width="100"/>